PolyVectors/Silicon/docs/silicon-vs-other-frameworks.md

 sidebar_position: 4
 ---

-# Silicon Compared To Other Frameworks
+# Silicon Versus Other Frameworks

 This page is a small collection of examples from frameworks that were huge inspirations for Silicon compared to a versions that were ported to Silicon itself.